Hamxa777/Real-time-Image-Processing-Face-Detection-using-Python-/README.md

 # Real-time-Image-Processing-Face-Detection-using-Python
-EExam Cheating Identifier project, developed with Python, OpenCV, Dlib, and Tkinter, employs image processing to detect and prevent cheating during exams.
+Exam Cheating Identifier project, developed with Python, OpenCV, Dlib, and Tkinter, employs image processing to detect and prevent cheating during exams.
 It captures and analyzes exam environments in realtime, using facial recognition to match students' identities and OpenCV to spot cheating behaviors.
 Suspicious activity triggers immediate alerts through a user-friendly Tkinter frontend, enabling swift intervention by exam